harsha-0173/customer-churn-prediction/README.md

 # Customer Churn Prediction

-## Objective
+## Overview
-To analyze customer behavior and predict churn using machine learning techniques, helping businesses take proactive retention measures.
+This project builds an end-to-end machine learning pipeline to predict customer churn using telecom customer data.
+The goal is to identify high-risk customers and support data-driven retention strategies.

 ## Dataset
-Telco Customer Churn Dataset containing 7,043 customer records and 21 features including demographics, services used, billing details, and churn status.
+Telco Customer Churn Dataset with 7,043 records and 21 features including customer demographics, services, billing details, and churn status.

 ## Tools & Technologies
 - Python